 I'm from the Orange County area.
 I was born and raised in this bubble, you know?
 In my first year at Chapman, I took a class where we got to just talk about our different experiences.
 I met a student that was coming from Delaware, and at the time I had never even connected with a person from the East coast.
 Everybody here has something to bring to the table.

 Would you consider your Summer Film Academy a good foothold for getting into dodge at the collegiate level?

-My team also oversees the Summer Film Academy, and it’s one of my favorite projects.
-We have so many students who come in and think, 'Oh, I love film, and I know that this is what I want to do!'
+My team also oversees Dodge College's Summer Film Academy.
+It’s one of my favorite projects.
+We have so many students who come in thinking, 'Oh, I love film and I know that this is what I want to do!'
 We also have students that have no clue if filmmaking is the career for them, and whose parents just encouraged them to attend.

-As far as using the Film Academy as a way to get into Dodge?
+As far as using the [Summer] Film Academy as a way to get into Dodge College?
 Yes!
-Students should include our summer program (and others) in their film school applications.
-But the materials they create during the summer program aren't the same as our application, so you can’t use those.
+Students should mention going to our summer program and/or others in the application.
+But the materials they create to get into our summer program are different than what's required for the university application, so they can't use those.

 Thank you for reading!
 The interview continues exclusively for our Supporting Members here:

 The rest of the interview (12 pages long) covers scholarships and financial aid, deferments, the truth about the DCFMA waitlist, and more, click here to upgrade your account and become a Supporting Member.